sftcd/openssl/esnistuff/apache2.md

     - ``X509_STORE_load_locations()``
     - ``ERR_peek_error_line_data()``

-- I'm using ``ap_log_error()`` liberally for now, with ``APLOG_INFO`` level (or higher) even if some of those should be debug really.
+- I'm using ``ap_log_error()`` liberally for now, mostly with ``APLOG_INFO`` level (or higher).
 There's a semi-automated log numbering scheme - the idea is to start with code that uses the ``APLOGNO()`` macro with nothing in the brackets, then to run a perl script (from $HOME/code/httpd) that'll generate the next unique log number to use, and modify the code accordingly.
 (I guess that would need re-doing when a PR is eventually submitted but can cross that hurdle when I get there.)
 As I'll forget what to do, the first time I used this the command I ran was:

             $ cd $HOME/code/httpd
             $ perl docs/log-message-tags/update-log-msg-tags modules/ssl/ssl_engine_config.c